coppertop-bones/bones/docs/maintian/detail/bones syntax for programmers.md

 1 :a + 1 :b
 ```
 results in `a == 1` and `b == 2`.\
-`b: 1 :a + 1` allows the name to come brefore the _:_ and is syntactic sugar for the above.
+`b: 1 :a + 1` allows the name to come before the _:_ and is syntactic sugar for the above.

 _type-exprs_, e.g. `<:type>`, may follow any noun and are used to tell bones the noun's type.
 Nouns may be
 cast if their underlying memory structure is identical, for example, `myLifeSaving: 100.0 <:gbp>`.
 If the underlying